William Hay, 10th Marquess of Tweeddale: Personal life

-He died on 25 November 1911 at his house in London, 6 Hill Street, and was succeeded by his eldest son, the Earl of Gifford (born 1884).
+Lord William Montagu Hay died on 25 November 1911 at his house in London, 6 Hill Street, and was succeeded by his eldest son, the Earl of Gifford (born 1884).
 He is buried at Yester Parish Church in Gifford, East Lothian, close to his family home at Yester House.

 Descendants

 As his eldest son died without male issue, David George Montagu Hay, the son of his youngest son Lord Edward Douglas Hay, became the 12th Marquess of Tweeddale in 1967.